Online learning vs. in-person classes – what’s better?

 But digital it has its limitations too

-Interactivity is key in a learning environment.
+Interactivity is key to any learning environment.
 A key barrier to learning, identified by the Organisation for Economic Co-operation and Development (OECD), is a teachers’ ability to connect with students and identify their needs.
 This can be harder to achieve without time spent in the physical classroom, particularly if online learning is delivered to a large class rather than in small tutored groups or one-on-one environments.

 In-person classes also have some drawbacks